 How are SharePoint Calendars Used?

 With SharePoint Calendars, you can create different calendars to manage various deadlines within your business.
-It’s possible to create multiple calendars for separate departments.
+It’s possible to create multiple SharePoint calendar web parts for separate departments.
 This can help administrators keep their teams organized.

 Separate calendars in SharePoint can be created, including:

 - Training calendar

 Calendars can even be synchronized with Outlook to access all events within the native Outlook interface.
 This means team members aren’t required to visit SharePoint every time they want to access their calendars.